Top tips for engaging reluctant readers

 - Let them read anything.
 Books are a fantastic form of escapism but reading magazines, game guides, football league tables are all a step in the right direction and may help a reluctant reader to see that they do have the ability to read.

-If you’d like any more tips or advice for helping your child become a fearless learner over the summer and beyond, why not get in touch with your local Explore Learning centre today?
+If you’d like any more tips or advice for helping your child become a fearless reader, why not get in touch with your local Explore Learning centre today?

 Discover more interesting posts from our blog